 Other Treatments You Might Try

 Percutaneous tibial nerve stimulation: The doctor places a needle on nerves near your ankle that affect bladder control.
-You’ll have one session a week for 12 weeks, then one a month.
+You’ll have one session a week for 12 weeks, then maintenance treatments as needed.
+This procedure is done in the office.

 Overactive bladder doesn’t have to get in the way of your daily life.
 With a little time, patience, and the right treatment, you can regain control -- and peace of mind.